 microG is not an 100% replacement of the Google Play Services, possibly will never be—it hasn’t implement all the APIs.
 Following are the problematic apps and their alternatives.
 (Edit: I wrote a list of alternative apps which includes the apps below plus some others which are not necessarily incompatible with microG.)

 Issue: No app or in-app purchase (NanoDroid claimed to support).

 Alternative: F-Droid/Aurora Droid + Aurora Store

 Info: F-Droid is an app store for open source apps.
 Many of the apps I’m going to recommend can be installed through it.
 With privileged extension (usually installed alongside with microG), it can auto update installed apps.

-For proprietary apps, use Yalp Store.
+For proprietary apps, use Aurora Store.
 You can use built-in credential to install free apps or use your credential to install purchased apps.
 Purchase apps through Play Store’s website.
-I recommend installing it as a system app (flash the OTA.zip in recovery) to automatically install once an APK is downloaded.
-Root is required for auto-download updates.
-Go to the Yalp setting, set “Only the chosen apps will be checked for updates“ and whitelist any apps you installed via F-Droid.
+I recommend installing Aurora Services to enable auto-installation of downloaded apps in Aurora Droid/Store, essentially making them a privileged app.

 App: Google Maps

 No location, possibly due to absence of incomplete/outdated Maps API.
 Edit: Google Maps v10.6.2 works again on microG v0.2.6.13280

 Info: HERE WeGo supports public transit and offline maps.
 Despite being funded by the Germany big 3 autos, the app looks dated and not as smooth as Google and iOS Maps.
 Organic Maps and OsmAnd are open source and utilise OpenStreetMap.
 They do not have public transport info though.
 Use Transportr for that.
 Organic Maps is a fork of MAPS.ME without the proprietary bits and it’s available on F-Droid.